johnsonfash/javascript-timeframe/README.md

 # Locales

-You can alsocformat date and time in your local language without the use of a library.
+You can also format date and time in your local language without the use of a library.

-If no argument is matched, the "default language" is used, and the default language is `"en"` by default.
+If no argument is matched, the "default language" is used, and the default language is `"en"`.

 ```javascript
 const date = new timeFrame('2020-05-17T03:24:00');